 - that you are being followed by secret agents or members of the public,

-- that something has been planted in your brain to monitor your thoughts, or
+- that something has been planted in your brain to monitor your thoughts,

-Cognitive experiences are ones that relate to mental action; such as learning, remembering and functioning.
+Cognitive experiences are ones that relate to mental action.
+Such as learning, remembering and functioning.

-Some cognitive experiences are associated with psychosis are:
+Some cognitive experiences associated with psychosis are:

-- memory problems
+- memory problems,

-- Poor decision making
+- difficulty making decisions.